pthimon/metermon/README.md

 ```

 ## Test

-Press the button marked with `27` (*not* the `RST` button) on the FireBeetle.
-The
-green LED will flash, and log entries will appear in the console.
-Find out the IP address
-assigned by looking for the log line starting `got ip:`, and configure your
-router so that the device is given a static IP address.
-This will save a lot of
-battery life by speeding up the WiFi connect process.

 Using a program such as MQTT Explorer, you can verify that the pulse count is
 being correctly published to `{meter_name}/total`, and the battery voltage to